Website Security: MeetUP

 No, nobody can guarantee website security.
 Everything is hackable at some level, but for all reasonable, practical purposes, we can adequately secure our customers’ websites from pretty much all but top-echelon hackers, and state actors.
 And it doesn’t have to cost five big ones.
 Nor would it necessarily require pen tests, but you could easily run pen tests with free software, so I”m not sure where the five grand comes in – but I”m interested! 🙂

-Shucks, I’ll pen test the typical small business website security for a mere hundred bucks!
+Shucks, I’ll pen test the typical small business website security for a measly hundred bucks!

 Web developers mostly use CMS frameworks nowadays, so basic website security and security updates are taken care of to a degree.
 Plug-ins and custom themes however, need to be inspected because most web developers either have the mind-set, like that MeetUp speaker, that web security isn’t really a web developer’s responsibility, or they’re just plain not-trained in web security, or both.